Nico971139/MazeGame/README.md

 and kill the guardian.

 ## Requirements

-	Python3 , pygame and random to be installed.
+Python3 , pygame.

+- requirements.txt
 - setting.py is the screen set.
 - the folder class contains all the class.
 - you can run the programm with main.py.

 ## How to install